pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

-Java has this fame of being a *verbose* programming language comparing to others, like Ruby or Python.

-Other people say it's an outdated language.
+Java is a programming language used commonly throughout the world of software development.
+As of 2013, over 3 billion devices used Java, with the language being used primarily in web applications and Android applications.

+Nonetheless, people complain about the language being more verbose and syntactically demanding than its peers (such as Ruby and Python.)
+Some even say it is an outdated language.

-In a way, they are right.
-Luckily, Java 8 brought a lot of changes designed to make a simple and more modern language (not to mention that at the time of this writing, version 9 is coming with more changes).
+Luckily, Java 8 brought many refreshing changes designed to mold Java into something more simple and modern.
+Better yet, at the time of writing, version 9 is coming with more changes soon.

-One of this changes is the [Stream interface](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html), that relies on another new addition to the language, lambda expressions.
+One of the key changes is the [Stream interface](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) which relies on a new Java component, lambda expressions.

-This article presents an introduction to lambda expressions and the Stream interface, as well as some of the most common Stream operations on collections.
+This guide introduces lambda expressions and the Stream interface and highlights the most common Stream operations on collections.

-In the [second part](http://tutorials.pluralsight.com/java-and-j2ee/java-8-stream-api-part-2) you'll learn about more advanced methods (like reducing and collecting) and parallel streams.
+In [part two](http://tutorials.pluralsight.com/java-and-j2ee/java-8-stream-api-part-2), you'll learn about more advanced methods (like reducing and collecting) and parallel streams.

-Let's begin by answering the question, what are lambda expressions?
-In the context of Java.

 # What is a lambda expression?

-Let's answer with an example.
+Let's begin by answering the question, what are lambda expressions in the context of java?

+Lambda expressions make code more functional and less object-oriented, thus shortening its length.
+How about an example?

 Instead of writing something like:
 ```java
 List<Toy> usedToys = findToys(toys,
      new Searchable() {